juliawong/web-notes/Git/handy-tips.md

 * Git resolves `foo^` into a location
 * Upload commits that aren't present on remote
 * Update destination
+* Will mrege regardless of what was currently checked out

 If destination you want to push to doesn't exist then git will create one on the remote for you

 `git push origin master:newBranchName`

+Delete the branch locally and remotely by skipping the source

+`git push origin :side`

 ## Fetch

 Doesn't update your local non-remote branches

+No args, downloads all commits from remote onto all remote branches

 `git fetch origin foo`